vemel/handsdown/docs/handsdown/processors/section_map.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/processors/section_map.py#L79)

-Delete last empty lines from the last `SectionBlock`.If `Section` does not exist - it is not created.
+Delete last empty lines from the last `SectionBlock`.

+If `Section` does not exist - it is not created.

 #### Arguments